cvp-bias-detection-healthcare/cvp-bias-detection-healthcare.github.io/README.md

 we are able to track these changes and assess holistic disparity.
 The report dives deep into each protected feature (e.g., race, age, gender) to show where bias is detected.
 This allows a knowledgeable reviewer, well-informed on the topic, to quickly spot where the bias is and decide on a course of action.

+#### Bias Detection and Mitigation Tool for Clinical Decision Making
+Our goal for this project was to develop a broad, user-friendly set of diagnostics and tools for the measurement and mitigation of bias, not a one size fits all approach that may worsen the problem of automation bias.
+The more we investigated the various forms of bias in AI, the more we realized they are several loosely related problems all falling under one umbrella, with no single indicator capable of summarizing bias.
+Much like the complexity surrounding “solving” the nation’s deficit, the identification, measurement, and mitigation of AI Bias requires a variety of information coupled with expert judgment to recognize sustainable improvements over time.

 This tool was inspired by our hands-on experience that bias can manifest in many obvious and not-obvious forms.
 We devised a solution which aims to support complex decision-making by giving people simple insights to make smart determinations.
 This also helps us identify our own